Frequently Asked Questions - Review of the Industrial Hemp Act

 Can I produce low-THC extracts or resins from industrial hemp biomass (i.e. stem, leaves, flowers or roots) for non-medicinal purposes?

-Australian Government regulation defines any extract of cannabis (apart from hemp seed oil) as a drug, regardless of its proposed use.
-Non-medicinal extracts currently cannot be authorised under a Tasmanian industrial hemp licence or a Commonwealth medicinal cannabis licence.
+Australian Government regulation defines any extract or resin of cannabis (apart from hemp seed oil) as a drug, regardless of its proposed use.
+Non-medicinal extracts or resins cannot be authorised under a Tasmanian industrial hemp licence or a Commonwealth medicinal cannabis licence.
 This issue requires a coordinated, industry-led approach at the national level.

 How can industrial hemp be removed from the legislated definition of cannabis in the Misuse of Drugs Act 2001 and the Poisons Act 1971?